PranavNagrecha/Salesforce-RAG/rag/development/asynchronous-apex-patterns.md

 - Testing and debugging

 **Tradeoff**: Scheduled provides automation but less control.
 Manual execution provides control but requires manual intervention.

+## Q&A

+### Q: When should I use Batch Apex vs Queueable vs Scheduled Apex?

+**A**: Use **Batch Apex** for processing thousands or millions of records in batches of 200.
+Use **Queueable** for chaining jobs, performing callouts after DML, or lightweight async processing.
+Use **Scheduled Apex** for time-based operations and periodic maintenance tasks.

+### Q: What is the difference between stateful and stateless Batch Apex?

+**A**: **Stateful** batches maintain state across batch executions using instance variables, useful for aggregating data or tracking processed records. **Stateless** batches don't maintain state between executions, making them faster and more efficient for simple bulk operations.

+### Q: Can I chain Queueable jobs?

+**A**: Yes, Queueable jobs can chain up to **50 jobs** in a single transaction.
+Chain jobs by calling `System.enqueueJob()` from within a Queueable's `execute()` method.
+This enables sequential processing where one job triggers the next.

+### Q: Should I use @future methods or Queueable?

+**A**: For new development, prefer **Queueable** over @future methods.
+Queueable provides better error handling, ability to chain jobs, more flexible parameter passing, and better monitoring.
+Migrate existing @future methods to Queueable when possible.

+### Q: What are the governor limits for async Apex?

+**A**: **Batch Apex**: 50 concurrent batch jobs, 250,000 batch executions per 24 hours. **Queueable**: 50 chained jobs per transaction, 50,000 Queueable jobs per 24 hours. **Scheduled**: 100 scheduled jobs per org.
+Each async context has its own governor limits (separate from synchronous limits).

+### Q: How do I monitor async job execution?

+**A**: Query `AsyncApexJob` for Batch and Queueable jobs, query `CronTrigger` and `CronJobDetail` for Scheduled jobs, monitor job status (Queued, Processing, Completed, Failed), track execution time and errors, and implement notifications for job failures.

+### Q: Can I perform callouts in async Apex?

+**A**: Yes, async Apex (Batch, Queueable, Scheduled) can perform callouts.
+Queueable is particularly useful for callouts after DML operations, as it can perform callouts in the same transaction context.
+Batch and Scheduled can also perform callouts within their execution contexts.

+### Q: How do I handle errors in async Apex?

+**A**: Implement try-catch blocks in async methods, log errors to custom logging objects, send error notifications, implement retry logic for failed jobs, monitor job failures, and handle partial failures gracefully.
+Use `Database.executeBatch()` with error handling for Batch Apex.

 ## Related Patterns